dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 ### webpack-dev-server

 Shall we look at what we have done so far?
-We could start up a python webserver but webpack comes with a dev server build it, lets use that instead.
+We could start up a python webserver but webpack comes with a dev server built in, lets use that instead.

 🚀 Edit your `package.json` again and change `"start": "NODE_ENV=development webpack-dev-server --inline"`